stacks-network/stacks/README.md

 Regex: ^/[a-z0-9_]{1,60}$

-### Usernames in Namecoin
+### Namespaces in Namecoin

 Namecoin's key-value store has several namespaces.
-Key entries that start with "d/" are interpreted as domain names.
+By convention, key entries that start with "d/" are interpreted as domain names.
 Likewise, those that start with "u/" are interpreted as OneName usernames.

 To register a username on Namecoin, prepend "u/" to the username and use that as your key in the key-value entry.